YugandharSarath/drag-and-drop-list/description.md

 * Edit task labels inline.
 * Delete tasks.

+Each task card should have the CSS class: className="task".

 The UI must be responsive, interactive, and reflect changes immediately via state updates.

 ---